sustech-topology/TopCap/README.md

-## Additional code
+## Additional codes

+- [Code](Drawing/Graph_MP_tau_dim_var.py) for results in Fig. 8c supporting discussion on parameter selection
-- Results in Fig. 8 supporting discussion on parameter selection and additional geometric features
+- [Code](Drawing/newChar_pca.py) for results in Fig. 8d supporting discussion on additional geometric features
-- Visualisation in Supplementary Fig. 2 of embedded point clouds via standard and cyclic TDE
+- [Code](Drawing/16_figs_S2.py) for visualisation in Supplementary Fig. 2 of embedded point clouds via standard and cyclic TDE
-- Results in Supplementary Fig. 3 supporting discussion on how skip affects MP and computation time
+- [Code](observation_skip.ipynb) for results in Supplementary Fig. 3 supporting discussion on how skip affects MP and computation time
 - Results in Supplementary Table 1 supporting discussion on dependency of MP on multiple parameters for TDE

-The following corresponds to Supplementary Fig. 3 on skip, MP, and persistence execution time.

-- [observation_skip](observation_skip.ipynb) illustrates how skip influences computation time.
+Note on generating the figures:

 ### Supplements